The Clear Edge

 • Standard terms instead of custom legal

-Move 3: The Revenue-Before-Refinement Sequence
+Move 3: Revenue-Before-Refinement Sequence for Systems That Pay First

-Wrong sequence.
-That burns time on features you don’t need.
+That’s the wrong sequence and burns time on features you don’t need.

 Maya’s sequence:

-Week 1: Built 80% CRM in 2 hours
+• Week 1: Built 80% CRM in 2 hours

-Week 2-4: Used CRM to track 30 leads
+• Week 2–4: Used CRM to track 30 leads

-Week 5: 2 leads fell through cracks because CRM didn’t have follow-up reminders
+• Week 5: 2 leads fell through cracks because CRM didn’t have follow-up reminders

-Week 6: Added reminder column (15 minutes)
+• Week 6: Added reminder column (15 minutes)

-Week 7-12: No issues, CRM works perfectly
+• Week 7–12: No issues, CRM works perfectly

 Total build time: 2.25 hours across 12 weeks.

-Compare to: Spending 10 hours building a perfect CRM upfront with features she never needed.
+Compare to: Spending 10 hours building a “perfect” CRM upfront with features she never needed.

 The sequence: Build → Use for revenue → Refine what breaks → Repeat.

-What Changes and What It Costs
+What Changes When You Follow the Revenue Stage Roadmap and What It Costs in Hours

 Change 1: Kill Half Your Build List